SciHorizon-GENE: Benchmarking LLM for Life Sciences Inference from Gene Knowledge to Functional Understanding: Benchmark Construction Pipeline

 Based on the integrated gene-centric data, we generate benchmark questions from the attributes associated with each gene.
 For a gene \( g_i \) with attribute set \( A_i \), we formulate questions that reflect the underlying biological information.
 The question format is determined by the cardinality of the attribute value.
 Let \( |a_{ij}| \) denote the number of valid values associated with attribute \( a_{ij} \).

-\begin{itemize} \item If \( |a_{ij}| = 1 \), we construct a single-answer question. \item If \( |a_{ij}| > 1 \), we generate a multiple-answer question. \item If \( |a_{ij}| = \infty \), corresponding to open-ended textual attributes such as functional descriptions, we formulate a generative question requiring free-text responses. \item If \( |a_{ij}| = 0 \), indicating no recorded value in the data, the expected output is explicitly designated as "no right answer". \end{itemize}
+\begin{itemize} \item If \( |a_{ij}| = 1 \), we construct a single-answer question. \item If \( |a_{ij}| > 1 \) and \( |a_{ij}| \) is finite, we generate a multiple-answer question. \item If \( |a_{ij}| = \infty \), corresponding to open-ended textual attributes such as functional descriptions, we formulate a generative question requiring free-text responses. \item If \( |a_{ij}| = 0 \), indicating no recorded value in the data, the expected output is explicitly designated as "no right answer". \end{itemize} For attributes linked to scientific literature, we incorporate PubMed abstracts in \( R_i \) into the open-ended question context, in order to assess whether the inclusion of abstract influences the outputs.
+This generation process results in a diverse set of questions that systematically evaluate different aspects of gene-related knowledge.